Know your rights | Labour Court Dubai

-Its main function is to hear cases related to labour disputes: employment contracts, payment of salaries for employees, violations against employees’ rights, etc.
+Its primary function is to hear cases related to labour disputes: employment contracts, payment of salaries for employees, violations against employees’ rights, etc.

-It is also responsible for issuing administrative decisions in accordance with Federal Law No. 8 of 1980 as amended.
+It is also responsible for issuing administrative decisions by Federal Law No. 8 of 1980 as amended.

 One of the advantages of the labour court Dubai is that it accepts cases brought by both employees and employers.
-The Labour Court is an administrative court not part of the judicial system.
-It has no power to impose sentences or fines, nor can it issue custodial sentences.
-It cannot award compensation beyond what is permitted by the law.
+The Labour Court is an administrative court, not part of the judicial system.
+It has no power to impose sentences or fines, issue custodial sentences, and cannot award compensation beyond what is permitted by the law.

 The Labour Court is a judicial body established under Article 33 of the Federal Law No. 10 of 1992, as amended.
-The court has jurisdiction over all matters arising from disputes between employees and employers, including industrial disputes, unfair dismissal, and working hours.
+The court has jurisdiction over disputes between employees and employers, including industrial disputes, unfair dismissal, and working hours.

-The jurisdiction of the Labour Court covers all employees who are covered by the Federal Law No. 10 of 1992 on Labour Relations, which includes both regular employees and those working under temporary contracts or on a contract basis.
+The Labor Court’s jurisdiction covers all employees covered by the Federal Law No. 10 of 1992 on Labour Relations, which includes both regular employees and those working under temporary contracts or on a contract basis.